DixieKorley/ucc_data_analysis_course/intro_to_data_analysis/unit_1_3.md

 - cluster sampling
 Simple random sampling, a type of statistical sampling just makes sure that every type of subject is chosen.You do that first by getting a list, called a frame.
 The frame is a list of elements in the population.
 It's too tedious to do by hand, so we use computer generation software to do it.

+**Survey methods** are methods of collecting primary data, the main types are observation, experimentation and questioning.

+Observing is measuring an output by watching a process and/or people.
+The observer gets information up front and does not rely on what subjects say.
+It is best for the observer to not let subjects know they are being watched.
+Observation is a popular way of collecting data.

+Experimentation is setting up tests (food, drug, etc) and/or using subjects to test in order to determine their reaction.

+Questioning is performing surveys or asking the same questions to all subjects, can be performed in face to face interviews, questionnaires, etc. They can be closed or open

+Closed is easy to answer, can only respond a type of answer - like a multiple choice Open is not easy to answer, and is difficult to analyze - like an open ended question

+Guidelines for writing questions
+1. Write simply and clearly
+2. Ask one question at a time
+3. Do not use too many options for multiple choice questions
+4. Check that the questions are in the right order
+5. Write an intro and set of directions for the respondents
+6. Thank your respondents
+7. Pilot the questionnaire
+8. Revise and rewrite questions
+9. Always assume the number of respondents will misread or ignore your directions or leave some questions unanswered.

 ### Presentation
 ### Quiz